Team-IO/GTams/README.md

 Vendor Terminal:
 ![Vendor Terminal](doc/trading_terminal_newtrade7.png)

+**Trade Modes:**
+* Once: The trade will be removed after it was completed once.
+* Recurring: The trade will be re-issued after the specified time
+* Infinite: The trade will be re-issued immediately after processing and will continue as long as sufficient funds/goods are available.

-**At the moment, recurring trades are not supported by the GTams Server application and will be treated as if set to 'Once'.
+**At the moment, recurring trades are not supported by the GTams Server application and will be treated as if set to 'Infinite'.
 Also, all trades allow partial fulfillment automatically.**

 ## Trade matching